flowlink/highrise_integration/README.md

 product.
 With this integration you can perform the following functions:

 * Send orders to Highrise as Deals
-* Send shipments to Highrise as Deals notes
+* Order line items, adjustments and payments goes to Highrise as Deals notes
 * Send customers to Highrise as People

 [Wombat](http://wombat.co) allows you to connect to your own custom integrations.